ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

     MustStoreUInt(0, 1+4+4+64+32+1)

   /*
-      At this stage, it is not clear if we will have a message body.
-      So put a bit only for stateInit, and if we have a comment, in means we have a body message.
-In that case, set the bit to 1 and store the body as a reference.
+It’s unclear whether we’ll have a message body at this stage.
+Therefore, we’ll only set a bit for the `stateInit`.
+If we include a comment, it means we have a message body.
+In that case, set the bit to `1` and store the body as a reference.
  */

   if internalMessagesComment[i] != "" {
     internalMessage.MustStoreBoolBit(true) // we store Message Body as a reference